Open-Attestation/documentation-website/website/docs/lib-section/remote-files/decentralized-renderer-react-components.md

 };
 ```

-- request for printing a document
+- Request for printing a document
-  - type: "PRINT"
+  - type: `PRINT`

+  The following is a code example:

 ```javascript
 const action = {